Gear

 Headroom and Usable Space

 By far, the most exciting upgrade to the Hornet OSMO 2P was the thoughtful design improvements intended to increase usable space and headroom.
-It seems Nemo took its user feedback to heart.
+It seems NEMO took its user feedback to heart.
 To expand headroom, they added their proprietary Flybar volumizing pole clip and triangulated struts on the bottom corners for added storage and footroom.

-Nemo also improved the Hornet’s interior storage configuration by moving the gear pockets from the tent wall to right above the head.
+NEMO also improved the Hornet’s interior storage configuration by moving the gear pockets from the tent wall to right above the head.
 Instead of causing the already-narrow tent body to sag, they’re now usable without a space penalty.
 Though shallow, the relocated gear pockets comfortably accommodated my small miscellaneous gear including stuff sacks, headlamp, and ditty bag, making the Hornet OSMO 2P tent feel all the more roomy and organized.

 How Does the Hornet OSMO 2P Compare with Other Nemo Backpacking Tents?